 Everyone is different though, so just make sure to spend more time on your weaker subjects and less on your strong ones.
+If you’re the type that likes to have everything organized to a T, make an MCAT study guide and schedule.
 Use your time wisely; that’s what they call time management!

 As much as it pained me, I knew that extensive content review was not an option; I would never get any practice in that way.
 So I relied largely on my years of premed classes and prayed they would get me where I needed to go (they did, and yours will too).
 I think what a lot of people get wrong about the MCAT is that they believe it purely tests how much they know.
 While knowledge is definitely important (sorry, you still have to know the enzymes involved in cell respiration), the MCAT at its core tests critical thinking.
 In other words, it’s not how much you know, but how much you can know using information you don’t know.
 (Let that marinate in your brain for a minute; if you’ve ever looked at an MCAT biochemistry practice passage, you’ll know exactly what I mean.)

-Thus, my approach revolved almost solely around practice questions.
+Thus, my approach revolved almost solely around MCAT practice questions.
 For this, I mainly used the Princeton Review; the practice questions in each book are (1) impeccable and (2) numerous.
-To get more practice, I also used Picmonic (very helpful for enzyme kinetics), flipped through AAMC flashcards, and, a few days before my test, ran out and bought McGraw-Hill’s 500 Review Questions for the MCAT in every subject.
+To get more practice, I also used Picmonic (very helpful for enzyme kinetics and MCAT mnemonics), flipped through AAMC flashcards, and, a few days before my test, ran out and bought McGraw-Hill’s 500 Review Questions for the MCAT in every subject.